zephyrproject-rtos/zephyr/doc/develop/application/index.rst

 See :ref:`setting_configuration_values` for detailed documentation on setting Kconfig configuration values.
 The :ref:`initial-conf` section on the same page explains how the initial configuration is derived.
-See :ref:`kconfig-search` for a complete list of configuration options.
 See :ref:`hardening` for security information related with Kconfig options.

 The other pages in the :ref:`Kconfig section of the manual <kconfig>` are also worth going through, especially if you planning to add new configuration